justbasicfacts/nu3ProductUpdate/README.md

 ### Usage
 git clone > build > run

-client dependencies must be restore on first build
+client dependencies must be restored on first build.

 If you see a blank page please rebuild the project, or run build-client script in a terminal (npm run build-client)